 In order to successfully map words, students must have the ability to orally segment a word, as well as some knowledge of letter-sounds.

-The process for orthographically mapping a tricky word is as follows:
+The process for orthographically mapping new words is as follows:

 1.Say the word and tap the sounds in the word.
 How many sounds altogether?